Henvezz95/BarBeR/README.md

 The repository has been developed with Linux as the main target OS.
 However, it should be possible to build the project also on Windows.
 The code is not architecture-specific and it's possible to build and run all the tests on different architectures.
 Both x86-64 and ARM architectures have been tested without any reported issues.

 # Folders
-* **algorithms**: Contains a Python class for every localization algorithm available.
+* **algorithms/detectors**: Contains a Python class for every localization algorithm available.
 In particular, the available classes are:
   - detectron2_detector.py: loads a Detectron2 model in .pt or .pth format and uses it for localization.
   - gallo_detector.py: runs the 1D barcode localization method proposed by Orazio Gallo and Roberto Manduchi in the 2011 paper ["Reading 1D Barcodes with Mobile Phones Using Deformable Templates"](https://pubmed.ncbi.nlm.nih.gov/21173448/).
   - pytorch_detector.py: loads a Pytorch detection model in .pt or .pth format and uses it for localization.